catamphetamine/react-time-ago/README.md

 // How often to update all `<ReactTimeAgo/>` elements on a page.
 // (is once in a minute by default)
-// This setting is only used for "custom" `timeStyle`s.
+// This setting is only used for "custom" `style`s.
-// For standard `timeStyle`s, "smart" autoupdate interval is used:
+// For standard `style`s, "smart" autoupdate interval is used:
 // every minute for the first hour, then every 10 minutes for the first 12 hours, and so on. updateInterval : PropTypes.number,